alamgirqazi/tech-blog/src/pages/intro-to-nodejs-part-1/index.md

 We added a wildcard (*) route which will display whenever any url other than '/' or '/studentslist/' is hit.

 This was a very basic intro to Node.js and Mongodb.
-In the part 2, we will set up a simple Node.js but with login functionalities (Login / Signup) and which means we will cover MongoDB as well.
+In part 2, we will set up a simple Node.js but with login functionalities (Login / Signup) which means we will cover MongoDB as well.

 If you have any questions, you know where to find me :)